luau-lang/luau/rfcs/require-by-string.md

 For example, `require("mymodule")` and `require("../mymodule")` might refer to the same module, depending on the requiring files' locations.
 With the current cache implementation, the second statement would be a cache miss, as `"mymodule"` is not literally equal to `"../mymodule"`.

 To solve this issue, we propose transforming every path that is passed to `require` into an equivalent absolute path and using this to cache, regardless of whether it was originally passed in as a relative, absolute, or aliased path.
 This way, a module's return value is stored in both a unique and consistent way across different files.
+Additionally, using absolute paths as opposed to, say, relative-to-cwd paths ensures that aliased paths also maximize cache hits.

 ### Implementing changes to relative paths